Virginia Alternative Transportation Fuels Report 2022

 Presented are 13 unique Electric Vehicle Charging Infrastructure Projection and 10% Deployment Scenario reports for major urban areas in Virginia.
 Localities include, Bristol, Blacksburg, Charlottesville, Fredericksburg, Harrisonburg, Lynchburg, Richmond, Roanoke, Staunton/Waynesboro, Virginia Beach, Washington, DC, Williamsburg, and Winchester.

-Reports include electrification projections from the Electric Vehicles Infrastructure Projection tool to obtain and ...
+Reports include electrification projections from the Electric Vehicles Infrastructure Projection tool to ...

 Continue Reading →